Henry Zvi Lothane: Sabina Spielrein

-Sabina Spielrein was a Russian-Jewish physician and psychoanalyst, the second woman to join Freud’s circle in Vienna.
+Sabina Spielrein was a Russian-Jewish physician and psychoanalyst, the second woman to join Freud's circle in Vienna.
 In 1904, at the age of 19, Spielrein traveled to Switzerland to study at the University of Zürich.
 Shortly after her arrival, Spielrein had a nervous breakdown and was admitted to the Burghölzli psychiatric hospital as a patient of director Eugen Bleuler and his deputy C. G. Jung, then 29 years old.
-Spielrein became a unique inmate, participating in Jung’s and Franz Riklin’s Word Association experiments, and matriculating as a medical student at the Zürich medical school where, in 1911, she became an MD, writing the first psychoanalytic investigation of a schizophrenic patient as her dissertation.
+Spielrein became a unique inmate, participating in Jung's and Franz Riklin's Word Association experiments, and matriculating as a medical student at the Zürich medical school where, in 1911, she became an MD, writing the first psychoanalytic investigation of a schizophrenic patient as her dissertation.
 After years of practicing as a psychoanalyst in Europe, Spielrien returned to the Soviet Union in 1923 where she taught psychoanalysis and treated both adults and children, until psychoanalysis was banned under Stalin.
 After the German invasion in 1942, Spielrein and her two daughters were murdered and buried in a mass grave.
-Spielrein’s collected papers were published in Germany, the most famous of which was on destruction as a cause of becoming, a paper that inspired Freud’s theory of the death instinct.
+Spielrein's collected papers were published in Germany, the most famous of which was on destruction as a cause of becoming, a paper that inspired Freud's theory of the death instinct.

-In 1906, Jung reported to Freud that he was treating an unnamed female student, a difficult case which became more difficult up to its dramatic climax in 1909.
-This fact went unnoticed until 1980, when Jungian analyst Aldo Carotenuto published his book A Secret Symmetry: Sabina Spielrein Between Jung and Freud (English version 1982), based upon Spielrein’s German diary and letters exchanged with Jung and Freud.
+In 1906, Jung reported to Freud that he was treating an unnamed female student, a difficult case that became more difficult up to its dramatic climax in 1909.
+This fact went unnoticed until 1980, when Jungian analyst Aldo Carotenuto published his book A Secret Symmetry: Sabina Spielrein Between Jung and Freud (English version 1982), based upon Spielrein's German diary and letters exchanged with Jung and Freud.
 As a result of that book, it became widely accepted that Spielrein, as a patient, and Jung, while still her psychiatrist, engaged in a sexual affair.
 This would mean professional misconduct on the part of Jung along with a possible scandal and disgrace, as Jung would suspect Spielrein of spreading rumors about him.
-This story also implies that Jung and Freud colluded to hush-up the alleged scandal.
+This story also implies that Jung and Freud colluded to hush up the alleged scandal.